MobClub/New-Unity-For-ShareSDK/README.md

             }
         }

 iv.
-Transfer contents to Sharing interface :
+Pass the sharecontent to Sharing interface :

         //Share by the menu
         ssdk.ShowPlatformList (null, content, 100, 100);